Using TLM via the OpenAI library to score the trustworthiness of: structured outputs, function calling, messages, and more

 pd.set_option('display.max_colwidth', None)

-Fetch the Dataset
+Fetch example Dataset

 This tutorial uses a modified version of the Alexa intent detection dataset.